 The parking lots are open from 8:30AM-5:00PM.
 Recreational visitors may access the park from dawn to dusk (parking outside the park when gates are closed).

 Restrooms are open Thursday-Sunday 9:00AM-4:30PM (one in Orangery next to the mansion and one in Dove Cote next to the Overseer's House)

-A visitor service tent outside the Visitor Center will be open Thursday-Sunday from 9:30AM - 4:00PM.
-Park maps, brochures, Junior Ranger books, and passport stamps are available at the tent.
+The Visitor Center will be open Thursday-Sunday from 9:00AM - 4:00PM.
+Park maps, brochures, Junior Ranger books, and passport stamps are available.
 Rangers and volunteers will be available to answer questions and provide needed assistance.

-Hampton NHS has resumed opening some of the outbuildings containing exhibits Thursday-Sunday.The visitor center, mansion, and the Overseer’s House will remain closed at this time due to health concerns related to COVID-19.
+Hampton NHS has resumed opening some of the outbuildings containing exhibits Thursday-Sunday.The Overseer’s House will remain closed at this time due to health concerns related to COVID-19.

 Park Rangers remain on duty and all regulations still apply.
 As services are limited and closed to the public, the National Park Service urges visitors to:

 · pack out everything you bring in;

 · maintain 6 ft (2 m) social distance from others;